SP3DAG/SP3DAG-Team-1/README.md

 - **Views/**
   The SwiftUI-based user interface.
 Includes:
-  - `CameraUI.swift` and `CameraPreview.swift` for live camera interaction.
+  - `CameraUI.swift` and `CameraPreview.swift` for camera interaction.
   - `VerificationViewController.swift` and related files for image verification.
   - `Toolbars/` and `Overlays/` for user controls and real-time visual feedback.